stevepolitodesign/po-notes/README.md

 # PoNotes

-An application to help take notes, complete tasks and set reminders.
+An open-source application to help take notes, complete tasks, and set reminders.

 # Initial Setup